 In Brabant's writings at the time, he speculated that one of the few words that could be misconstrued as Nookta was the Nuu-chah-nulth word "nootka-a" meaning "go around," and so Brabant speculated that the Mowachaht had given that advice to Cook, and he had misinterpreted it as an introduction.

-Clearly, in making this assumption, Brabant had never read Captain Cook's journal nor those of the men in other early expeditions whose journals went on to be published (in some cases centuries later, so Brabant can be excused in some instances).
+Clearly, in making this assumption, the authors have never read Captain Cook's journal nor those of the men in other early expeditions whose journals went on to be published (in some cases centuries later, so Brabant can be excused in some instances).
 These journals tell a very detailed accounting, from multiple perspectives, of what transpired that day.
 And none of the versions contains any hint of an instruction to go around, nor any indication they could have used that information.

 "Barclay's Cove lays within the point forming the North west entrance into the Sound, and has the advantage in every respect to our former situation at the Fishing Village with the advantage of a fine Beach and the daily healthy Sea breeze over a low point of Land.
 The Town which stands very pleasant, the Natives call Nutka."

 To get into the inlet, Cook decided to lower the boats to tow the Resolution in.
 Just as they did, a breeze arose, allowing the Resolution to venture farther into the inlet, just enough to see that the inlet continued a considerable distance inland.
-Unfortunately, the extra distance they were able to travel before the wind died again was not enough to see nor visit Friendly Cove, where the expansive Mowachaht village was located (Friendly Cove would have to wait several years more to be named that when George Vancouver, a midshipman on the Discovery on this trip, returned as captain of his own expedition.
-But that too is another story).
+Unfortunately, the extra distance they were able to travel before the wind died again was not enough to see nor visit Friendly Cove, where the expansive Mowachaht village was located.

 Thus positioned, and the wind dead yet again, Cook had no option but to drop anchor in 85 fathoms.
 The Discovery, following behind, never made the inlet, and instead parked outside, or rather dropped anchor, in 70 fathoms south and a bit west of Yuquot Point.